Cotton Valley Rail Trail

 All dogs must be leashed at all times.

-All dog owners required to pick up dog waste & dispose of properly.
+All dog owners are required to pick up dog waste & dispose of properly.

 No motorized vehicles except for wheelchairs.